YannMoisan/blog/_posts/2019-12-17-sbt-parallel-test.md

 Test / testForkedParallel := true
 ```

-Moreover, in forked mode, each project will spawn its own JVM (I did not found a way to run tests
+Moreover, in forked mode, each project will spawn its own JVM (I did not find a way to run tests
 from all projects in the same forked JVM, the only workaround is to create a dedicated test project
 and put all tests inside it).